microsoft/Qcodes/specs/DataSet.rst

 A ParamSpec object specifies a single parameter in a DataSet.

-ParamSpec(Parameter p, optional=)
-    Creates a parameter specification from a QCoDeS Parameter.
-    If optional is provided and is true, then the parameter is optional in each result.

-ParamSpec(name, role, type, desc=, optional=)
+ParamSpec(name, type, metadata=)
-    Creates a parameter specification with the given name, role (‘I’ or ‘O’), and type.
+    Creates a parameter specification with the given name and type.
     The type should be a NumPy dtype object.
-    If a description is provided, it is included in the metadata of the DataSet.
+    If metadata is provided, it is included in the overall metadata of the DataSet, with the name of the parameter as the top-level tag.
-    The description can be a simple string or a string-to-string dictionary.
+    The metadata can be any JSON-able object.

-    If optional is provided and is true, then the parameter is optional in each result.
+Either the QCoDeS Parameter class should inherit from ParamSpec, or the Parameter class should provide a simple way to get a ParamSpec for the Parameter.

 DataSet
 ~~~~~~~